Post job

 Attended several team meetings and observed assessment results with parents, eligibility determination, and IEP development.

-• Another skill that is quite popular among student teachers is physical stamina.
-This skill is very critical to fulfilling every day responsibilities as is shown in this example from a student teacher resume: "working with kindergarten- and elementary-age students can be tiring" This example from a resume shows how this skill is used: "stimulated students in reading, mathematics, and language arts during physical education lessons"
+Physical stamina.
+Another skill that relates to the job responsibilities of student teachers is physical stamina.
+This skill is critical to many everyday student teacher duties, as "working with kindergarten- and elementary-age students can be tiring."
+This example from a resume shows how this skill is used: "stimulated students in reading, mathematics, and language arts during physical education lessons"

 Student Teacher Resume